-Technological progress in basic medical research and our knowledge of human diseases are constantly increasing.
+Technological progress in biomedical research and our knowledge of human diseases are constantly increasing.
 The translation of research results into new therapies is not.
-Industry and academia agree that new approaches in preclinical research are needed to make results reproducible and finally applicable for the benefit of patients.
+Industry and academia agree that new approaches in biomedical research are needed to make results reproducible and finally applicable for the benefit of patients.

-The BioMed X Institute, located at the biomedical innovation hub in Heidelberg, Germany, enables a completely new way to accelerate the pace of innovation at which biomedical challenges in preclinical research are tackled: The combination of active global crowdsourcing of the best research talents with local incubation at the campus environment of the University of Heidelberg in Southern Germany.
+The BioMed X Institute, located at the biomedical innovation hub in Heidelberg, Germany, enables a completely new way to accelerate the pace of innovation at which big challenges in biomedical research are tackled: The combination of active global crowdsourcing of the best research talents with local incubation at the campus environment of the University of Heidelberg in Germany.

 A Partnership with BioMed X Institute offers you: